 a.
 Personnel who qualify as conscientious objectors under this regulation will be classified as such, consistent with the effectiveness and efficiency of the Army.
 However, requests by personnel for qualification as a conscientious objector after entering military service will be denied when these requests are—

-(1) Based on preexisting fixed beliefs held prior to enlistment, induction, or appointment.
-Requests will be denied when they are based on a claim of conscientious objection that existed and satisfied the requirements for classification as a conscientious objector pursuant to 50 USC, App 456(j), and other provisions of law when the applicant failed to request classification as a conscientious objector by the Selective Service before dispatch of the notice of induction, enlistment, or appointment.
+(1) Based on pre-existing fixed beliefs held prior to enlistment, induction, or appointment.
+Requests will be denied when they are based on a claim of conscientious objection that existed and satisfied the requirements for classification as a conscientious objector pursuant to DoDI 1300.06, 50 USC 3806(j), and other provisions of law when the applicant failed to request classification as a conscientious objector by the Selective Service System before dispatch of the notice of induction, enlistment, or appointment.
 Claims based on conscientious objection growing out of experiences before entering military service, which did not become fixed until after the person’s entry into the service, will be considered.

 (2) Based on the same grounds as a previously denied Selective Service System request.
 Requests will be denied when they are based solely on conscientious objection claimed and denied on their merits by the Selective Service System before induction when application under this regulation is based on substantially the same grounds, or supported by substantially the same evidence as the request that was denied under the Selective Service System.

-(3) Claims of erroneous processing by the Selective Service System will be processed according to DODI 1300.06.
+(3) Based on a claim of erroneous processing by the Selective Service System.
+Such claims will be processed according to DoDI 1300.06.